-Pursuant to an employment agreement made as of January 1, 2013, the Company engaged the services of Myles Bartholomew as Chief Executive Officer of the Company at a salary of \$90,000 per year (the "MB Agreement").
+Pursuant to an employment agreement made as of January 1, 2013, as amended in 2015 and further amended in 2016, the Company engaged the services of Myles Bartholomew as Chief Executive Officer of the Company at a salary of \$180,000 per year (the "MB Agreement").

 The MB Agreement is terminable by the Company in the event of bankruptcy, breach of the MB Agreement, or for "Cause" which includes gross negligence, gross insubordination, chronic culpable absenteeism or lateness (other than for disability under the Human Rights Code) and other conduct incompatible with continued services, or by either party upon 6 months' written notice.
-In the event of termination of Myles' employment in the role as a Chief Executive Officer, Myles is entitled to remain as an advisor or consultant of the Company in order to retain the options granted and vested.
+In the event of termination of Myles Bartholomew's employment in the role as a Chief Executive Officer, he is entitled to remain as an advisor or consultant of the Company in order to retain the options granted and vested.